SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 >
 > 16.a.1 Existence of independent national human rights institutions in compliance with the Paris Principles

-This target is interpreted to cover research about
+This target is interpreted to cover research about strengthening national institutions to prevent violence and combat terrorism and crime, including through international cooperation
+Relevant national institutions are for example courts of law, intelligence and investigative institutions and police.

 ```py
 TS=